<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Drive time: 30 minutes

 Known to be the place where English settlers first reached land in 1607, there might not be a better place to travel back in time.
 This historical park features over 20 miles of trails and 1.5 miles of Chesapeake Bay beach frontage.
-It’s also home to bald cypress swamps, lagoons, and maritime forest, each playing their role in our nation’s history hundreds of years ago.
+It’s also home to bald cypress swamps, lagoons, and maritime forests, each playing their role in our nation’s history hundreds of years ago.

 first landing state park